panchalkushal/webapps/README.md

 Web applications written by me.

 # REST
 Application demonstrating basic principles of REST and EF.
-The application creates basic API endpoints to perform CRUD operations on "ShopItem" entity.
+The application creates basic API endpoints to perform CRUD operations on **ShopItem** entity.

 ## Usage
 The solution can be run through visual studio and requires